blend-os/website/docs/reference/utils/files/bpkg.yaml.md

       **Type:** boolean

-      Toggles whether or not Flatpak is checked during [update operations](../bpkg#update-packages)
+      Toggles whether or not Flatpak is checked during [update operations](#update-packages).

 4.    **`containers`**